Helping millions of people navigate the world of technology.

 When your Windows laptop is low on battery, it may suspend some of the background processes like search indexing.
 And sometimes, these activities may fail to resume even after connecting your laptop to a power source.
 To avoid this, you can configure the indexing tool to ignore the power settings on Windows.
 Here’s how.

-Step 1: Press Windows key + I to launch the Settings app.
+Step 1: Press the Windows key + I to launch the Settings app and head to Privacy & security > Searching Windows.

 Corrupt or missing system files can also interrupt the indexing process on Windows.
-If that is the case, running an SFC (or System File Checker) scan will help you restore those system files with their cached versions.
+If that is the case, running an SFC (or System File Checker) and DISM (or Deployment Image Servicing and Management) scans will help.

-Step 1: Press Windows key + X to access the Quick Link menu and select the Windows Terminal (Admin) option from the list.
+Step 1: Press the Windows key + X to access the Quick Link menu and select the Terminal (Admin) option from the list.

 Step 2: Paste the command mentioned below and press Enter.